Mob Controlled Casinos Of Havana, Cuba12 June, 2019

 Back in the days, before there was anything called online scratch card games, Cuba was the tropical playground of its rich neighbour- America.
 Then came Castro, the Cold War and communism.

 Things are a little better now that the American and Cuban government have decided to dial down the fierce rhetoric and work with each other.
-With that being the case, visa requirements have been relaxed and tourists can now visit the tropical paradise that was Cuba and tramp through its hotels, restaurants and nightclubs.
+With that being the case, visa requirements have been relaxed and tourists can now visit the tropical paradise that was Cuba and tramp through its hotels, restaurants or play at the best bookies not on Gamstop 2024.

 The Mob Knows Where The Money Is